remeh/upd/README.md

 upd daemon is ready to be launched with `Docker`.
 You must first build the docker container, in the upd directory :

 ```
-docker build -t upd
+docker build -t upd .
 ```

 It'll build the upd server docker container.
 What you must know:
-  * The ENTRYPOINT docker has been binded on the configuration file `/etc/upd/server.conf`, this way, by using a volume, you can provide your configuration file.
+  * The `ENTRYPOINT` docker has been binded on the configuration file `/etc/upd/server.conf`, this way, by using a volume, you can provide your configuration file.
   * Don't forget to bind a volume for the data directory if you're using the filesystem storage backend.
 If you don't do so, you'll lost your data when the docker will be stopped/restarted.

-Example of how to launch the upd container (with the server.conf in your host `/home/user/`) :
+Example of how to launch the upd container (with the `server.conf` in your host `/home/user/`) :

 ```
 docker run --rm -ti -v /home/user:/etc/upd -p 9000:9000 upd